GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: GICDM

 \subsection{Preventing Overcorrections}

-If a generated point is not well aligned with the real data manifold, its distances to its real neighbors, $d_{x^g_j,\NN^{r,eq}_k(x^g_j)}$, will not be consistent with those observed among real points.
+If a generated point is not well aligned with the real data manifold and we are outside the crossover regime (discussed in the next subsection), its distances to its real neighbors, $d_{x^g_j,\NN^{r,eq}_k(x^g_j)}$, will not be consistent with those observed among real points.
 Consequently, the scaling factor $\delta^g_j$ computed for this generated point will differ substantially from the $\delta^r_i$ values of its real neighbors.

 The $\delta$ values quantify the scaling applied to each point's neighborhood.
 A significant discrepancy between $\delta^g_j$ and those of its real neighbors indicates that the generated point does not lie within the same region as the real data.